ziatdinovmax/pyroVED/README.md

 [![Documentation Status](https://readthedocs.org/projects/pyroved/badge/?version=latest)](https://pyroved.readthedocs.io/en/latest/README.html)
 [![PyPI version](https://badge.fury.io/py/pyroved.svg)](https://badge.fury.io/py/pyroved)

 pyroVED is an open-source package built on top of the Pyro probabilistic programming language for applications of variational encoder-decoder models in spectral and image analyses.
-The currently available models include variational autoencoders with translational and/or rotational invariance for unsupervised, class-conditioned, and semi-supervised learning, as well as *im2spec*-type models for predicting spectra from images and vice versa.
+The currently available models include variational autoencoders with translational, rotational, and scale invariances for unsupervised, class-conditioned, and semi-supervised learning, as well as *im2spec*-type models for predicting spectra from images and vice versa.
 More models to come!

 If you found a bug in the code or would like a specific feature to be added, please create a report/request [here](https://github.com/ziatdinovmax/pyroVED/issues/new/choose).